dirkjenkinz/dwp-consent/README.md

-A jQuery plug-in to create EU Cookie Law popups.
+A plug-in to create EU Cookie Law popups.

 Run demo.html to see it in action.